What Is Free Cash Flow, and How Can You Calculate It?

 Net cash flow from operations comes from the first section of the statement of cash flows in this equation, while capital expenditures comes from the increase in fixed assets off the balance sheet.
 If Joe's net cash flow from operations is $200,000, this figure would be reduced by his capital expenditures.

 When you examine these equations and work with them for a while, you'll realize that all three methods of calculating free cash flow should yield pretty much the same answer.
 They just approach the same information from different angles.

 The Effect of Free Cash Flow

 Positive free cash flow is indicative of overall business health.
 Companies that have a healthy free cash flow have enough funds on hand to meet their bills every month plus some left over.
-The excess might be distributed among shareholders as dividends or it might be used to seize upon opportunities to generate more income through acquisitions or new, innovative products.
+The excess might be distributed among shareholders as dividends or it might be used to seize upon opportunities to generate more income through acquisitions or developing innovative products.

 That said, it's not unusual for investors to look for companies with rapidly rising free cash flow because such companies tend to have excellent future prospects.
 If investors find a company with rising cash flow and an undervalued share price, it can be an even better investment bet.

 What Should You Do With This Information?